Vercii/CurrenSee/README.md

 <h1> CurrenSee </h1>
 CurrenSee is a personal finance tracker web app built with React, TypeScript, Firebase, and TailwindCSS.
 It helps users manage their budget, track expenses, and monitor spending habits in real-time.
-Ideal for anyone who wants to take control of their finances with a clean, responsive interface.<br>
+Ideal for anyone who wants to take control of their finances with a clean, responsive interface.<br><br>
-Features<br>
+<b>Features</b><br>
 1. User Authentication<br>
 2. Sign up with Gmail (email/password)<br>
 3. Login, logout, and email verification<br>